Effective density for inhomogeneous quadratic forms II: fixed forms and generic shifts: Bounds for

 \subsection{Signature $(n-1,1)$}

-For signature $(n-1,1)$ we use a different strategy, using an induction argument with the case of signature $(2,1)$ the basis of the induction.
+For signature $(n-1,1)$ we use a different strategy, using an induction argument.
 However, in order to execute the induction argument we need to take a closer look at the proof of \cite[Theorem 7.3.9]{Zimmer1984}, and in particular Mackey's characterization of representations of semi-direct products (see \cite[Theorem 7.3.1]{Zimmer1984})

 \begin{thm*}[Mackey] Let $G$ be a group acting on $\R^n$ and let $\tilde{G}=G\ltimes \R^n$.
-For any irreducible unitary representation $\tilde{\pi}$ of $\tilde{G}$ there is a unitary character $\lambda$ of $\R^n$, and an irreducible unitary representation $\sigma$ of $\tilde{G}_\lambda$, the stabilizer of $\lambda$ in $\tilde{G}$, such that \begin{enumerate} \item $\tilde\pi=\ind_{\tilde{G}_\lambda}^{\tilde{G}}(\sigma)$, \item $\sigma |_{\R^n}=(\dim \sigma)\lambda$, \item $\tilde \pi |_{\R^n}\cong L^2(\tilde{G}/\tilde{G}_\lambda,\cH)$ for some Hilbert space $\cH$ with respect to the measure on $\tilde{G}/\tilde{G}_\lambda$ coming from Haar measure on $\tilde{G}$, where the action of $\R^n$ is given by
+For any irreducible unitary representation $\tilde{\pi}$ of $\tilde{G}$ there is a unitary character $\lambda$ of $\R^n$, and an irreducible unitary representation $\sigma$ of $\tilde{G}^\lambda$, the stabilizer of $\lambda$ in $\tilde{G}$, such that \begin{enumerate} \item $\tilde\pi=\ind_{\tilde{G}^\lambda}^{\tilde{G}}(\sigma)$, \item $\sigma |_{\R^n}=(\dim \sigma)\lambda$, \item $\tilde \pi |_{\R^n}\cong L^2(\tilde{G}/\tilde{G}^\lambda,\cH)$ for some Hilbert space $\cH$ with respect to the measure on $\tilde{G}/\tilde{G}^\lambda$ coming from Haar measure on $\tilde{G}$, where the action of $\R^n$ is given by

 \end{enumerate} \end{thm*} \begin{rem} The group $\tilde{G}$ acts on $\R^n\leq \tilde{G}$ by conjugation and induces an action on the group of unitary characters $\hat{\R}^n$.
 Since the action of $\R^n$ is trivial this action factors through the group $G$, which acts on characters by $g\cdot \lambda(v)=\lambda(v g)$.
-In particular, the stabilizer is $\tilde{G}_\lambda=G_\lambda\ltimes \R^n$ with
+In particular, the stabilizer is $\tilde{G}^\lambda=G^\lambda\ltimes \R^n$ with

-Consequently we can identify the quotients $\tilde{G}/\tilde{G}_\lambda=G/G_\lambda$. \end{rem}
+Consequently we can identify the quotients $\tilde{G}/\tilde{G}^\lambda=G/G^\lambda$. \end{rem}

 We use this characterization for the case of $G=\SO_Q^+(\R)$, for $Q$ of signature $(n-1,1)$.
-To further understand this characterization of irreducible representations of $\tilde{G}$, we take a closer look at the structure of the stabilizers $G_\lambda$ for characters $\lambda$ of $\R^n$.
+To further understand this characterization of irreducible representations of $\tilde{G}$, we take a closer look at the structure of the stabilizers $G^\lambda$ for characters $\lambda$ of $\R^n$.
 Any unitary character $\lambda$ of $\R^n$ is of the form $\lambda(v)=e^{i v\cdot \alpha}$ for some vector $\alpha\in \R^n$, and with this identification we have that

 is the transpose of the stabilizer of $\alpha$ in $G^*$ (the transpose of $G$) under the right multiplication action of $G^*$ on $\R^n$.
 So the first step in understanding the representation $\tilde\pi$ is to characterize the different stabilizers.